julianpoy/RecipeSage-selfhost/README.md

 Then, down & up the containers: `docker-compose down && docker-compose up -d`

-The registration screen will appear, but will fail with an error.
+When registration is disabled, the registration screen will still appear but will fail with an error if anyone tries to register.

 ## Bonus Features